KrystianGolinski/Simulated_Trading_Platform/README.md

 ## Version 1.1

 **Description:**
-Platform is correctly set up using 'setup.sh' featuring extensive and comprehensive testing ensuring:
+Platform is correctly set up using 'setup.sh' featuring extensive testing ensuring:
 - C++ engine is fully operational across all components
 - API is fully operational and healthy across all endpoints
 - Platform components are correctly interacting between each other